50 States of Brunch

 Asbury Park brings to mind the Stone Pony, where Bruce Springsteen and the E Street Band got their start.
 But those who make a Boss-inspired pilgrimage should also stop in at Porta.
-The restaurant’s focus is authentic Neapolitan pizza, which is offered alongside dishes like the parmigiana polenta with a velvety soft-boiled egg, broccoli rabe and hollandaise sauce.
+The restaurant’s focus is authentic Neapolitan pizza, which is offered alongside dishes like Eggs in Purgatory, eggs poached in bubbling San Marzano tomato sauce with lashes of ricotta salata.
 The closest thing to a bacon, egg and cheese in pizza form is the Carbonara: guanciale, Parmigiano Reggiano, egg, parsley, black pepper and olive oil.
 While you won’t find Bruce playing, there’s live jazz and lines out the door — people waiting for the $5 mimosa carafes available at the bar.

 Go to: Porta

 New York City: Russ & Daughters Cafe